 What is a REST API and Why Build One in PHP?

-PHP ships with everything you need to build a functional REST API.
-The language handles HTTP requests, JSON encoding and decoding, and server-side logic without requiring additional dependencies.
-Building an API from scratch in PHP gives you a clear understanding of how requests flow through a system, which makes debugging easier and helps you work more effectively with frameworks later.
+PHP has built-in capabilities that make it well-suited for API development.
+The language handles HTTP requests, processes JSON data, and manages server-side logic without requiring additional frameworks.
+Building your first REST API in PHP from scratch helps you understand how requests move through a system, which makes debugging easier and gives you a solid foundation for working with API frameworks later.

-REST is not a strict specification but a set of conventions that make APIs predictable.
-Understanding these conventions before writing code prevents common design mistakes.
+REST is not a formal specification with strict rules.
+It is a set of conventions that make APIs predictable for developers who consume them.
+Understanding these conventions before writing code prevents common design mistakes that are difficult to fix later.

-Each HTTP method carries specific meaning in a REST API:
+Each HTTP method carries a specific intention in a REST API context:

-• GET: Retrieves data without modifying anything on the server.
-GET requests are safe to repeat and should not change resource state.
+- GET: Retrieves data without modifying anything on the server.
+GET requests should not change resource state and are safe to cache and repeat.

-• POST: Creates a new resource.
-Each POST request typically generates a new record.
+- POST: Creates a new resource.
+Each POST request typically generates a new record with a unique identifier.

-• PATCH: Partially updates a resource.
-Only the fields you send get modified.
+- PATCH: Updates specific fields on a resource.
+Only the fields you send get changed.

 URL Structure for REST APIs

 REST URLs represent resources using nouns, not verbs.
-The HTTP method handles the action instead of embedding it in the URL path.
+The HTTP method determines the action rather than embedding it into the URL path.
+This separation keeps your API surface clean and predictable.

 # Well-structured REST API endpoints